 Another key advantage of the Soldo dashboard is that it presents a real-time view.
 No more waiting around for monthly expense reporting followed by financial statements from the accounts system or credit card provider.
 You get an instant view of the current cost level in the business – vital for managing cash flow proactively.
 You can also set up alerts to spot unusual activity.

-And remember, with a fully functioning expense management system, the prepaid business cards that you're able to issue can carry rules about spending.
-So you don't have to ask employees to follow guidance on expenses.
+And remember, with a fully functioning expense management system, the prepaid company cards that you’re able to issue can carry rules about spending.
+So you don’t have to ask employees to follow explicit employee expense policies.
 You just set up a rule that imposes the behaviour you want.

 Click here to learn more about prepaid business cards.
 If only the other elements of SMB management were this simple.